-- Mr. James owns 60% of Buyer and elected two directors to Buyer's five-member board. - Mr. James also owns 90% of Seller, a company that operates a chain of retail hardware stores.
+- Mr. James owns 60% of Buyer, sits on Buyer's board of directors and elected two directors to Buyer's five-member board. - Mr. James also owns 90% of Seller, a company that operates a chain of retail hardware stores.
 Seller recently closed a large number of its stores. - Mr. James proposes that Buyer purchase Seller's unused fleet of trucks to expand Buyer's distribution of its food products, a proposal to which Buyer agrees.
-The price is equal to 10% of Buyer's assets and is higher than the market value. - The proposed transaction is part of the company's ordinary course of business and is not outside the authority of the company. - Buyer enters into the transaction.
-All required approvals are obtained, and all required disclosures made (that is, the transaction is not fraudulent). - The transaction causes damages to Buyer.
-Shareholders sue Mr. James and the other parties that approved the transaction.
+The price is equal to 10% of Buyer's assets and is higher than the market value. - The proposed transaction is part of the company's principal activity and is not outside the authority of the company. - Buyer enters into the transaction.
+All required approvals are obtained, and all required disclosures made-that is, the transaction was not entered into fraudulently. - The transaction causes damages to Buyer.
+Shareholders sue Mr. James and the executives and directors that approved the transaction.